VFPX/ExcelXML/README.md

 # ExcelXML
-**Convert a Table/Cursor/Alias or Grid control into a Microsoft Excel XML Spreadsheet file.**
+**Export a Table/Cursor/Alias or Grid control into a Microsoft Excel XML Spreadsheet file.**

 Original author: Rodrigo Bruscain

 The ExcelXML project brings to Visual FoxPro the ability to generate an Excel file from a grid or table/cursor/alias.
 When used with a grid, it attempts to export 99% of all visual caracteristics from the Grid.
 It can also export directly from a cursor/alias, without requiring a grid.

+This tool produces and Excel XML file, which can be opened by Excel, but not a .XLS or .XLSX file.
+To achieve .XLS or .XLSX file format, you can programmatically use Excel to convert the XML file to .XLS or .XLSX format.
+Example code for this step will be added soon.

 ## NOTE:
 [2017-09-03] Extracted original VCX to PRG to allow better updating of the source code by the VFP community on GitHib since it's a raw code file rather than a binary VCX. [by Matt Slay]